 - Stretchy, with adjustable sides for a great fit.

 - The leak guard prevents accidents from spilling out.

 - Easy disposal for hygiene.

 High-quality swim diapers will help with your baby’s comfort as they won’t become completely saturated when swimming as a normal diaper would.
 They’ll also ease mom and dad’s clean-up duties later on.
 Who doesn’t love less mess?

 If your baby can walk already, it might also be a good idea to invest in some water shoes.
 These are a great way to prevent tiny toes from burning in the sand or while on concrete.
 What’s more, they can protect your little one from sharp pebbles and stones.

 Of course, splashing around in the water is always fun, but don’t forget it’s paramount to make sure your baby is safe.
-Proper flotation devices, for example, armbands and floaty rings, are ideal to put your mind at ease.
+Proper flotation devices, armbands and floaty rings for example, are ideal to put your mind at ease.

 Your baby’s skin is delicate and sensitive, so it’s important to protect it from the harsh rays of the sun.
-One great way of doing this is to take a small umbrella with you to prop over them while relaxing on the sand or poolside.
-You should also bring your baby’s sun hat along, preferably one with a back flap, to cover that little neck.
+One great way to do this is to take a small umbrella with you to prop over them while relaxing on the sand or poolside.
+You should also bring your baby’s sun hat along, preferably one with a back flap to cover that little neck.

-Sun lotion is an essential item and should ideally be applied every two hours, and always after being in the water.
-Be warned, though, that there are some lotions which experts praise, and others they urge you to avoid (2).
+Sun lotion is an essential item and should ideally be applied every two hours and always after being in the water.
+Be warned though, that there are some lotions which experts praise and others urge you to avoid (2).
 Some of the best things to look for are:

 - Protection against both UVA and UVB rays.